Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: Quantized Coulomb branch of gauge theory and spherical DAHA of -type

-For the rank-one case, the monopole bubbling effects have brane configurations and their completion with extra D5-branes.
-However, for \( Sp(N) \) gauge theories, a systematic incorporation of hypermultiplets in the anti-symmetric representation within both the naive and improved D-brane constructions remains unknown.\footnote{With an orientifold, naive brane configurations for the JK part of the monopole bubbling in \( Sp(N) \) and \( O(N) \) gauge theories with hypermultiplets in fundamental representations were constructed in \cite{Hayashi:2020ofu}.} Instead, we determine the monopole bubbling effects using a truncation of the instanton partition function, motivated by the Kronheimer correspondence.
-This correspondence establishes an isomorphism between the moduli space of the Bogomol'nyi equation with a screened monopole charge and the moduli space of \( U(1) \)-invariant instantons on a single Taub-NUT space.
+For the rank-one case, brane configurations are available for the monopole bubbling effects and for their completion with extra D5-branes.
+However, for \( Sp(N) \) gauge theories, a systematic incorporation of hypermultiplets in the antisymmetric representation within both the naive and improved D-brane constructions remains unknown.\footnote{With an orientifold, naive brane configurations for the JK part of the monopole bubbling in \( Sp(N) \) and \( O(N) \) gauge theories with hypermultiplets in fundamental representations were constructed in \cite{Hayashi:2020ofu}.} Instead, we determine the monopole bubbling effects using a truncation of the instanton partition function, motivated by the Kronheimer correspondence.
+This correspondence establishes an isomorphism between the moduli space of the Bogomol'nyi equation with screened monopole charge and the moduli space of \( U(1) \)-invariant instantons on a single center Taub--NUT space.
 Consequently, \( Z^{(\zeta)}_{\rm JK} \) is obtained by truncating the 5d instanton partition function.
 The truncation is given as follows.